snotbubble/smellslikesmoke/README.md

 will drain battery so leave it charging.
 https://openrepos.net/content/allstar12345/nightly-clock

-BB10 version is still being tested...
+BB10 version tested, works via Helium but can't play any audio, so not useful.